mamori-io/neo4j-db-proxy/README.md

 * Catch and log all exceptions.
 No empty catch clauses.
 * The base package for all proxy classes is *io.mamori.proxy.neo4j*.
 * Use Netty threading model/platform threads.
 * Minimise 3rd party dependencies.
+No inclusion of 3rd party libraries with viral licences e.g GPL, AGPL etc.
 * Do not use Spring.

 See [pom.json](pom.xml)